The Moonstone: Adaptations

 The Moonstone had a great influence on other authors of the time, and books inspired by Collins' work quickly began appearing.
 Charles Dickens' The Mystery of Edwin Drood (1870) also features the theme of opium addiction, as well as several Anglo-Indian characters.
 Anthony Trollope's The Eustace Diamonds (1873) was written to tap into the thread of popular interest that Collins' novel caused, with the central plot revolving around the investigation of stolen jewels.
 A later book inspired by Wilkie Collins is Philip Pullman's The Ruby in the Smoke (1985).

 The novel was made into several silent films during the first few decades of the twentieth century.
 A 1909 film version, The Moonstone, was produced by William Nicholas Selig, although no copies have since survived.
 Another silent film, The Moonstone, was directed in 1915 by Frank Hall Crane.

 In 1934, the book was made into a film, The Moonstone by Monogram Pictures Corporation.
-Adapted to the screen by Adele S. Buffington, it was directed by Reginald Barker, and starred David Manners, Charles Irwin and Phyllis Barry.
+Adapted to the screen by Adele S. Buffington, it was directed by Reginald Barker, and starred David Manners as Franklin Blake, Charles Irwin as Inspector Cuff and Phyllis Barry as Anne Verinder.

 On 11 March 1945, "The Moonstone" was episode number 67 of the U.S. radio series The Weird Circle.

 In 1946, Classic Comics, the predecessor of Classics Illustrated, published in comic book format the novel in issue #30, with cover and artwork by Don Rico.
 The adaptation was re-published in 1960 with cover and artwork by L.B.
 Cole.

 On 15 April 1947, an adaptation of "The Moonstone" was episode #47 of the NBC radio series Favorite Story hosted by Ronald Colman.

 On 16 November and 23 November 1953, "The Moonstone", starring Peter Lawford, was broadcast as a two-part episode of the U.S. radio drama "Suspense".

-In 1959, the BBC adapted the novel as a television serial starring James Hayter.
+In 1959, the BBC adapted the novel as a television serial starring James Hayter as Gabriel Betteredge, Patrick Cargill as Sergeant Cuff, James Sharkey as Franklin Blake and Mary Webster as Rachel Verinder.

-In 1972, a further BBC adaptation was made, featuring Robin Ellis.
+In 1972, a further BBC adaptation was made, featuring Robin Ellis as Franklin Blake, Martin Jarvis as Godfrey Ablewhite, Vivien Heilbron as Rachel Verinder and John Welsh as Sergeant Cuff.
 This second version was aired in the United States on PBS's Masterpiece Theatre.

 In 1972, an Italian TV version of the novel, entitled "La pietra di luna" was broadcast on the RAI, the Italian National Network.
 It was directed by Anton Giulio Majano, who had already directed adaptations from Dickens, Thackeray, and Stevenson.

 In 1974, a German version, Der Monddiamant, was produced by Westdeutscher Rundfunk for television.

 In November 1977, Marvel Comics released a comic-book adaptation of the book in issue #23 of the "Marvel Classics Comics" series.